 - Add in the string in the first/primary column, click on the refresh arrow and the API will work on the stack.
 The data will start filling in the consecutive columns (decide which data you want to access by selecting it from our data explorer).
 Make sure you change the column names and property beforehand; repeat with other columns.

 Note: You can add filters in cells like

-Device: Mobile, Country: USA in a same cell and separate dimensions by comma
+Device: Mobile, Country: USA in the same cell and separate dimensions by comma

 And these filters can be referenced in the input columns to just bring that relevant filtered information.

 Search analytics from the website Get search traffic and cost of url Reference Input column: Website URL, Start and end date, dimensions (device, country | country:IND ) Output: Rich search analytics (clicks, impressions, CTR, position etc.)